Jetstar's new Airbus A321neo LRs put Auckland-Cairns on the radar

 The arrival of Neos will also add capacity on popular routes with the potential to free up some Boeing 787 flying for use on other, longer international leisure routes.
 Jetstar has 11 Dreamliners.

-The 18 Jetstar A321 LRs are part of the Qantas group's order for 109 A321 NEO orders, which includes 36 extra long range XLRs, and are due to arrive between August 2020 and mid-2022.
+The 18 Jetstar A321 LRs are part of the Qantas group's order for 109 A321 Neo orders, which includes 36 extra long range XLRs, and are due to arrive between August 2020 and mid-2022.